Stopham – St Mary

 The C11 nave and chancel (probably originally apsidal) have later windows.
 The tower is C17 and there is C17 glass with brasses that date from the C15 to the C20.

 The church stands on high ground near the confluence of the Arun and the Rother.
-Most houses are nearby, well away from the fine C15 bridge, where the risk of flooding was too great.
+Most houses are nearby, well away from the fine mainly C15 bridge (no longer used by through traffic), where the risk of flooding was too great.

 The aisleless nave and chancel are built of rubble and the long and short work of the south east nave quoin shows it is C11, as are the round headed and shafted north and south doorways.
 The south one has strange capitals of concentric rings, quite unlike most capitals of the period.
 Though more conventional, the cushion-capitals of the north one (visible from the vestry inside) are sufficiently similar to belong to the same build.
 There are parallels with the doorway at Bolney.
 The rere-arches are significantly taller and the relatively wide proportions look late C11, though Parsons and Milner-Gulland (p112) incline to a pre-Conquest date.
 However, the broad dimensions of the broad chancel arch do suggest a date late in the C11.
 It has square responds and square abaci and a roll-moulded head, whilst it has no through-stones.
 The roll-moulding is certainly integral, contradicting Fisher’s suggestion (p190) that it was added to a plain arch.